SequencingDOTcom/GoogleGenomics-API-Client-.NET/README.md

 Instead of being just a simple wrapper around API calls, the code will provide a strong-typed .NET DLL for integrating into your projects and well as command line will start providing additional functionality to make things simpler for callers.

-Please file feature requests (or email us directly at bioinformatics@sequencing.com) for additional things this awesome command line can do to make your life easier!
+Please file feature requests (or email us directly at gittaca@sequencing.com) for additional things this awesome command line can do to make your life easier!

 Adding new functionality and to Learn More
 ---------------

-If you would like to see specific functionality added to this project or if you'd like to learn more about the other exciting projects at Sequencing.com, please contact the Sequencing LLC bioinformatics team by emailing bioinformatics@sequencing.com.
+If you would like to see specific functionality added to this project or if you'd like to learn more about the other exciting projects at Sequencing.com, please contact the Sequencing.com bioinformatics team by emailing gittaca@sequencing.com.
 Thank you! -Dr. Colby